rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 This repository contains packages that either A) replace a core component via patched functionality, B) build a component that was originally exclusive for one architecture (eg open-vm-tools built for x86_64 but not aarch64 in Rocky 8) or C) providing packages that were built but not traditionally provided by upstream.

 Packages that fall under A and B will have a `.plus` added to their version tag.
 These are not tested nor available in the upstream product.

+## Vault

+Previous releases, including ISOs and other images, are typically moved into a vault area of our tier 0 mirror once a new minor release version is available for at least a week.
+The vault can be found [here](https://dl.rockylinux.org/vault/rocky).

+Note that these versions are not supported and not recommended for general use.

 ## Community Approved Repositories